-HCPs have the option to contact Gilead to object to disclosure.
+HCPs have the option to contact Gilead to opt out of disclosure at any time.

-When possible, before any publications are made, Gilead will provide HCPs with the opportunity to check the information that is held to ensure that it is accurate and complete.
-If Gilead was unable to inform an HCP with the annual TOVs provided to them by Gilead, HCPs have an opportunity to object to disclosure when contacted by the ABPI prior to the disclosure publication.
+When possible, before any disclosures are made, Gilead will provide HCPs with the opportunity to check the information that is held to ensure that it is accurate and complete.
+If Gilead was unable to inform an HCP with the annual TOVs provided to them by Gilead, HCPs have an opportunity to withdraw consent when contacted by the ABPI prior to the disclosure publication.